Justice Cunningham

-Justice Cunningham (born January 14, 1991) is a former American football tight end.
+Justice Cunningham (born January 14, 1991) is an American former professional football tight end.
 He played college football at South Carolina.
-In the 2013 NFL Draft, he was the 254th and last player to be drafted, making Cunningham the year's Mr. Irrelevant.
-Cunningham was the second consecutive Mr. Irrelevant for the Indianapolis Colts, who chose Chandler Harnish as the last pick of 2012 NFL Draft.
+In the 2013 NFL draft, he was the 254th and last player to be drafted, making Cunningham the year's Mr. Irrelevant.
+Cunningham was the second consecutive Mr. Irrelevant for the Indianapolis Colts, who chose Chandler Harnish as the last pick of 2012 NFL draft.

-High school
+Early life

 Cunningham graduated from Central High School (Pageland, South Carolina) in 2009.
 While there, he collected his fair share of accolades.
 His senior year, he helped Central reach the 2008 Class AA state finals and a 14–1 record while playing tight end and defensive end.
 This same year, he collected 20 sacks.
 His efforts landed him a spot on the All-State First-team, the 2008 Shrine Bowl of the Carolinas, and on PrepStar's All-Atlantic Region Team.
 As a junior, he caught 21 passes for 400 yards and 8 touchdowns.
 On defense, he registered 92 tackles, seven sacks, two interceptions, and three fumble recoveries.
 He also excelled on the basketball court averaging 12 points and 11 rebounds his junior year.

 Professional career

 Indianapolis Colts

-Cunningham had the "honor" of being Mr. Irrelevant in the 2013 NFL Draft, being the 254th, and last player selected in the draft.
+Cunningham had the "honor" of being Mr. Irrelevant in the 2013 NFL draft, being the 254th, and last player selected in the draft.
 On September 2, 2013, he was waived.
 On September 3, 2013, he was signed to the practice squad.
 On November 19, 2013, he was promoted to the active roster.
 He played his first regular season game on November 24, 2013 against Arizona.
 Cunningham had one catch for four yards.
 On November 26, 2013, he was waived.